Mark-MDO47/RubberBandGun/README.md

 # RubberBandGun
-A high-tech imagining of the rubber band gun
+A high-tech SciFi imagining of the rubber band gun.

 ![alt text](https://github.com/Mark-MDO47/RubberBandGun/blob/master/3D_model/image_orange.png "Jim has been busy on the hardware side of the Science Fiction Rubber Band Gun without LED rings")
 ![alt text](https://github.com/Mark-MDO47/RubberBandGun/blob/master/3D_model/IMG_2294_480_640.png "Jim has all the LED rings working")
 ![alt text](https://github.com/Mark-MDO47/RubberBandGun/blob/master/PartsInfo/RBG_googly_eyes_20200919_210308.png "Mark is debugging the brains and the RBG has sprouted googly-eyes and a mouth!")

+## Introduction
 Jim and I are working on a Science-Fiction Rubber Band Gun!

 Here is a NEW (2020-09-25) video of the software running on a prototype: https://youtu.be/njpYX-5Zv9Y